withastro/roadmap/proposals/0030-core-image-story.md

 ## `src/assets`

 A new reserved folders for assets.
-Assets do not have to live in this folder, however putting them in this folder will unlock several benefits.
+Assets do not have to live in this folder, but it'll be our recommended folder for assets from now on.
 Notably, we consider this folder to be a safe place for git-based CMSes to put any uploaded assets in.

 Through an included alias `~/assets` pointing to `src/assets`, it'll be easy for users to refer to any uploaded assets there.